Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 }
 ```

 Use the `-Identity` parameter to get a specific label.
-This parameter takes the label's Name property or GUID (ExchangeObjectId). **You cannot specify the label's DisplayName property for the `Identity` parameter.** In the case of Microsoft's default labels (see above picture), the ExchangeObjectId is the same as the label's Name.
+This parameter takes the label's Name property or GUID (ExchangeObjectId). **You cannot specify the label's DisplayName property for the `Identity` parameter.** In the case of Microsoft's default labels (see above picture), the `ExchangeObjectId` is the same as the label's `Name`.
 However, these two values will be different for custom labels that you create

 ![](img/20230657-045742.png)